Climate scenarios enable us to

 Net Zero 2050

-Net Zero 2050 is an ambitious scenario that limits global warming to 1.5 °C through stringent climate policies and innovation, reaching net zero CO₂ emissions around 2050.
-Some jurisdictions such as the US, EU and Japan reach net zero for all greenhouse gases by this point.
+Net Zero 2050 limits global warming to 1.5°C through stringent climate policies and innovation, reaching global net zero CO2 emissions around 2050.

 Low Demand

-The Low Demand scenario assumes that significant behavioral changes, reducing energy demand, mitigate the pressure on the economic system to reach global net zero CO2 emissions around 2050.
+The Low Demand scenario assumes that significant behavioural changes - reducing energy demand - in addition to (shadow) carbon price and technology induced efforts, would mitigate pressure on the economy to reach global net zero CO2 emissions around 2050.

 Below 2 °C